Smallest Electric Cars in Ireland 2023

-The smallest electric cars are fun to drive and cheap to run, so they are a popular choice for urban young drivers.
+The smallest electric cars are fun to drive and cheap to run, so they are a popular choice for urban young drivers in 2023.
 They’re also becoming more affordable to buy and the car insurance doesn’t cost the young drivers an arm and a leg.

 Smaller electric cars: advantages and drawbacks